Home Music Goldrush Festival 2024: A Weekend of Unrelenting Bass, Dubstep Madness, and Surprises

 ADA Backslide

 As a long-time Relentless Beats attendee and a mobility aid user, I was disappointed to see a new trend in their ADA setup this weekend.
 Historically, RB has provided an elevated viewing platform for disabled attendees to have a specified place to enjoy their evening.
 Unfortunately, this was downgraded to a playpen built from metal barriers at Goldrush.
-No longer elevated and was shoved to the furthest corner possible, the viewing experience was lackluster.
+No longer elevated and was shoved to the furthest corner possible, the viewing experience was beyond lackluster.
 To add insult to injury, in the direct line of view to the stage from the ADA section was an elevated viewing section for bottle and table service VIP groups.
 Disappointing, to say the least.

 Day 1 Highlights